kuljeet-Singh/CardView/README.md

 When I was researching on internet about the usage of Cardview maximum examples which I found were using Linear layout as its first child container view.
 Personally my recommendation is also same.
 However relative and constraint layouts can also be used.
 In my code (which I have uploaded on repository) I have only used Linear Layout.

 ### Attributes
-The attributes of the card view are:
+The attributes of the card view are:<br>
 •	cardBackgroundColor : Defines the background color of the card.
-The default attribute “background” doesn’t have any effect on card.
+The default attribute “background” doesn’t have any effect on card.<br>
 •	cardElevation : Defines the elevation.
 Elevation here refers to how high a card is in relation to the frame layout.
-The default attribute “elevation” doesn’t have any effect on card.
+The default attribute “elevation” doesn’t have any effect on card.<br>
 Elevation further have an attribute which is:
-•	cardMaxElevation : Defines the max elevation.
+<t>	1) cardMaxElevation : Defines the max elevation.
 It is a Boolean expression.
-Hence, it must be set true.
+Hence, it must be set true.<br>

 •	cardCornerRadius : Defines the corner radius of the card.
 More the magnitude more circular will be the corners of the card.
 It also further attributes like: